otacilio-psf/azure-functions-ingestion/README.md

 ### Steps

+1. Open VSCODE on Functions folder
-1. Click on Azure extension > Local Project > Deploy
+2. Click on Azure extension > Local Project > Deploy
-2. Follow the options:
+3. Follow the options:
     - Login if you haven't
     - Select the Function app
     - Click on confirmation

 ![Deploy 1](.attachments/az-func-deploy-1.png)

+### Automate deployment

+We can use Github Actions to Continuous delivery our Azure Function, please check [docs](https://docs.microsoft.com/en-us/azure/azure-functions/functions-how-to-github-actions?tabs=python).